hlb-git/Airline-Passenger-Satisfaction/README.md

 This project is about customer satisfaction scores from 120,000+ airline passengers, including additional information about each passenger, their flight, and type of travel, as well as ther evaluation of different factors like cleanliness, comfort, service, and overall experience.

 The dataset was cleaned, transformed and visualised in tableau.
-Business insights were extracted from the data and important recomendations were also made to improve the airline further.
+Business insights were extracted from the data and important recommendations were also made to improve the airline further.

 Data source: [Maven Analytics](https://www.mavenanalytics.io/data-playground)